Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 exactly one packet.

 One SRT packet MUST be sent over exactly one QUIC Datagram frame.

 ## Connection Establishment

 QUIC has a fast and secure crypto handshake based on TLS.
 A client connects to a server, and it can verify the server based on its certificate.
 A new client connection takes 2 RTT to be established.
 If a client connects to a known server, then it can try to establish a faster 0-RTT connection.

-Once a QUIC connection is established QUIC datagrams can be sent in both directions.
+Once a QUIC connection is established, QUIC datagrams can be sent in both directions.
 SRT can use this QUIC datagram tunneling to establish one or many connections on its own.
 Each SRT connection would take 2-RTT for handshaking.